 Assuming successful completion of the required clinical testing, the results of the preclinical studies and clinical trials, along with information relating to the product's chemistry, manufacturing, and controls and proposed labeling, are submitted to the FDA as part of an NDA or BLA requesting approval to market the product for one or more indications.
 Our Anticalin-based product candidates are proteins that will be regulated as biological products subject to the BLA marketing pathway.
-BLA in particular must contain proof of the biological product candidate's safety, purity, potency and efficacy for its proposed indication or indications.
+BLAs must contain proof of the biological product candidate's safety, purity, potency and efficacy for its proposed indication or indications.
 Data may come from company-sponsored clinical trials intended to test the safety and efficacy of a product's use or from a number of alternative sources, including studies initiated by investigators.
 To support marketing approval, the data submitted must be sufficient in quality and quantity to establish the safety and efficacy of the investigational product to the satisfaction of the FDA.
-Under federal law, the fee for the submission of an NDA or BLA is substantial (for example, for FY2022 this application fee exceeds \$3.1 million), and the sponsor of an approved NDA or BLA is also subject to an annual program fee, currently more than \$369,000 per program.
+Under federal law, each NDA or BLA must be accompanied by a significant user fee, and the sponsor of an approved NDA or BLA is also subject to an annual program fee.
 These fees are typically adjusted annually, but exemptions and waivers may be available under certain circumstances.

-The FDA conducts a preliminary review of all NDAs and BLAs within 60 days of receipt and informs the sponsor by the 7\pm\$ day after the FDA's receipt of the submission whether an application is sufficiently complete to permit substantive review.
+The FDA conducts a preliminary review of all NDAs and BLAs within 60 days of receipt and informs the sponsor by the 74th day after the FDA's receipt of the submission whether an application is sufficiently complete to permit substantive review.
 The FDA may request additional information rather than accept an NDA or BLA for filing.
 In this event, the application must be resubmitted with the additional information.
 The resubmitted application is also subject to review before the FDA accepts it for filing.